 I.G.
 LEVY PARK

 The Park is actually two separate parks (North & South), with separate entrances, and connected by a trail.
 Combined, it is a 42-acre park that includes a disc golf course and a two-mile jogging trail.
 The trail circles the lake and goes through a wooded area.
 Click here for a map of the disc golf course.

 I.G.
 Levy Park North is located at 3928 Nathan Hale Avenue.
-This park offers a pavilion, restroomS, barbeque grills, playground, fishing pier on Whitehead Lake and soccer fields.
+This park offers a pavilion, restrooms, barbeque grills, playground, fishing pier on Whitehead Lake and soccer fields.
 The north park is also an off-leash area for pet owners to bring their dogs to play, with owners responsible for the safe behavior of their pet(s) and cleaning up after them.

 I.G.
 Levy Park South is located at 3900 Chicot Street.
 This park features eight lighted tennis courts, two small pavilions, the "adventure island" playground, restrooms, a skate park, and racquetball courts.